JakeC007/JakeC007.github.io/_posts/2025-06-01-R-likert-env.md

 ### I’m Not Rewriting The Guide

 I've got studies to run, papers to write, and students to teach.
 I don’t have time to write a new version of the likert guide.
-These days I would probably just make the chart in Python using `seaborn`, which I know is not helpful to anyone working in R.
+These days I would probably just make the chart in Python using `matplotlib` or [`plot-likert`](https://github.com/nmalkin/plot-likert/blob/master/docs/guide.ipynb), which I know is not helpful to anyone working in R.

 But I can give you something that might still help.